 “Never waste your time with a bun—it’s an easy way to reduce the fat and calories,” says Muhlstein.
 “If I eat a burger, I take off the top bun at least because an open face is a happy face!”
 Most buns you find at fast food places are made from nothing but flour, high fructose corn syrup, and tons of additives that you can’t pronounce.
 Muhlstein says that bread should only contain three key ingredients: flour, water, yeast, but the ingredient list for fast food buns can go on forever.
-Learn a thing or two from these chefs who never order these brunch menu items.
+Check out the healthiest kinds of bread you can eat without feeling guilty.

 - Alicia Romano, MS, RD, LDN, clinical registered dietitian at the Frances Stern Nutrition Center at Tufts Medical Center

 - Ilana Muhlstein, MS, RDN, a registered dietitian and co-creator of the weight loss program, 2B Mindset